Egyptian Communist Party: History and profile

-The modern Egyptian Communist Party was formed in 1975 by a number of members of the former Egyptian Communist Party.
+The modern Egyptian Communist Party (ECP) was formed in 1975 by a number of members of the former Egyptian Communist Party.
 Under the regimes of Presidents Anwar Sadat and Hosni Mubarak the new Communist Party faced state repression and was barred from running in elections.
 The party however continued to operate underground until the overthrow of Mubarak in 2011.
+In the years leading up to the 2011 uprising, the ECP, along with other leftist political organizations, faced many challenges, including government repression, internal divisions, and lack of popular support.
 Despite having ECP members allegedly killed and imprisoned under Mubarak, the party have since been involved in mobilizing workers in 2011.

+On 1 May 2011, the ECP announced they would openly resume activities.
+In a news conference at Tahrir Square, the party Chairman, Salah al-Adly announced this.
+He also recounted that in previous decades the party members had been repeatedly repressed and falsely accused of criminal activity and atheism.